Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 This modern museum is housed in the Library Gardens Complex.

-The visitors are always entertained and theit interest sperked by a dynamic interchange of exhibitions especially in the high season (August to December).
+The visitors are always entertained and their interest sparked by a dynamic interchange of exhibitions especially in the high season (August to December).

 In August they display the works of artists in the Limpopo Province of South Africa.

-The museum also boasts two outdoors components, being the Industrial Art Park (on the N1 north to Makhado) and the Bronze and Steel sculptures all over Polokwane, Limpopo. with the main focus on the City Plaza.
+The museum also boasts two outdoors components, namely the Industrial Art Park (on the N1 north to Makhado) and the Bronze and Steel sculptures all over Polokwane, with the main focus on the City Plaza.

 Mogalakwena Craft Village back to top